Pusnikai/Incident-Manager/README.md

 You can Create, Update, and Delete incidents as you see fit.

+Troubles we encountered were implementing the connection with Angular and CRUD to MongoDB.
+CRUD is necessary as this is what helps us create, update and delete data.
+Angular is a common framework used to develop single-page applications

 (Week 1)
 Things to do:
 Splash page with team logo